cseelye/docker-live/README.md

 ( cd overlay/etc/systemd/system/multi-user.target.wants/ && ln -fs /lib/systemd/system/servicename.service servicename.service )
 ```

-This branch demonstrates starting an nginc container on boot and serving a page off the host.
+This branch demonstrates starting an nginx container on boot and serving a page off the host.
 Look through the files in the overlay to see how it works.
 If you build this iso and boot it, you should be able to go to the IP of the host system in a browser and get a "hello world" page.